-Email: jessica\a\adams@uri.edu
+Email: jessica_a_adams@uri.edu

+Welcome to BIO 101 and to my first-year students, welcome to URI!
+This is an exciting time in your life, and I am happy to be a part of your college experience.
+Fundamentals of biology is an academically rigorous course but there are amazing resources available to help you succeed.
+Say you can!
+You can do it-and I'm here to help!
 This course is being offered online asynchronously; however, I will be available via zoom for online "student" hours, help sessions, and individual appointments as needed (Please see Brightspace for more information).
 Email is the best way to communicate with me and I will respond within 24 hours (unless it's the weekend - but even then, I'm usually quick to respond).
 I am here to help you - so please do not hesitate to reach out.
 Welcome aboard!